princevashishth/DNS/README.md

 # DNS Query program in C using Sockets

 <li>The code is written in C </li>
-<li>Make sure to compile the code by typing below in terminal
+<li>Make sure to compile the code by typing below in Linux terminal

     gcc DNS.c -o DNS
 <li> The code is provided with comments and DNS protocol pdf file for clarity </li>